Brunch, a walking tour, lunch, a castle visit, plenty of churches … and much more!

 At the tourist office I asked for, and received, a folder called “Gent City Walk”.
 I also got a free city map, a magazine called “Gent, Tips from Locals”, and a nice pocket-sized city guide.
 I asked for the city walk because I always think this is a great way to discover a city.
-A city walk gives you direction and a goal, so you’re not left wondering “now where shall I go now?”
+A city walk gives you a clear goal, so you’re not left wondering “now where shall I go now?”
 It ensures you see all the top sights.
 And it will help you realize what you want to see in more detail in the afternoon, or the next time you visit Gent.

 4. Slow down, you move too fast; got to make the morning last

 As I’ve said, there is a lot to see in Gent.
 But there’s always another day to see anything you’ve missed!
 So slow down, take it easy; there’s no rush.
 You have all your information about Ghent; so before you set off, why don’t you familiarize yourself with it first?
 And of course you need to make sure you have sufficient energy for your city walk.
 So you need to …

 5. Put it in your pantry with your cupcakes

 Leave the tourist office, and to the right of the castle is a small street called Kraanlei.
 At no. 13 is Julie’s House, where you can get an excellent cup of coffee, and something tasty from a huge range of cinnamon rolls, scones, pancakes, muffins, cupcakes …

 You are now ready to start exploring Gent!
 The city walk is excellent.
 It takes you to 24 sights.
 You can go at your own pace and take the whole day on the walk, stopping off at the major sights and spending time looking around them in more detail.
 Or you can use it as an overview, and bookmark those sights that you want to return to in the afternoon.

 Here are some of the highlights.